Protein Timing Is Mostly a Myth (Here's What Actually Matters)

 What Actually Matters

 Aim for 1.6-2.2g per kg of bodyweight per day.
-This is the single most important nutritional factor for muscle growth.
-Hit this number, and you've covered 90% of the protein equation.
+This is the number that moves the needle.
+Hit this, and you've covered 90% of the protein equation.

 Want personalised guidance?